Substance Abuse Counselor Degree: A Guide to Addiction Counselor Degrees at All Levels

 Undergraduate Certificate in Substance Abuse Counseling

-That starts at the undergraduate Certificate in Substance Abuse Counseling stage.
-Also sometimes found as a Diploma in Substance Abuse Counseling, these are brief college-level programs that last less than a year and leave out the more general requirements that go with full degrees.
-But although they are quick and inexpensive, certificates can lead to some level of licensure in every state… sometimes even full licensure.
+Sometimes referred to as a diploma, Certificate programs in Substance Abuse Counseling are brief college-level programs that last less than a year and leave out the more general curriculum requirements that go with full degrees.
+But although they are quick and inexpensive, certificates can help meet the education requirements for credentials in every state… sometimes even full licensure.

 Associate Degree in Substance Abuse Counseling